jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

   the test is still green

-* I remove the other statements then "multiply not_" by the symbols in the parentheses
+* I remove the other statements in the :ref:`function<what is a function?>` then "multiply not_" by the symbols in the parentheses

   .. code-block:: python
     :lineno-start: 84